Do you know how to run an effective remote meeting to manage online workers?

 - Complexity of work assignments

-- Meeting budget (after all, you will be paying your workers for their time)
+- Meeting budget (after all, you will be paying workers for their time)

 Don’t spend too much time worrying about the length of your remote meeting.
 You can always adjust it over time.
-Poll your team members to find out how the meeting went and if it should be shortened or lengthened.
-Honing in on the correct amount of time and then effectively running the meeting will ensure you get the most value from your time and your team’s time.
+Poll workers to find out how the meeting went and if it should be shortened or lengthened.
+Honing in on the correct amount of time and then effectively running the meeting will ensure you get the most value from your time and workers’ time.

-Conducting weekly remote meetings to solidify concrete weekly goals will help ensure your virtual team works to the best of their capability.
-As a business owner, it is important that you organize and run effective remote meetings to manage your virtual workforce.
+Conducting weekly remote meetings to solidify concrete weekly goals will help ensure virtual workers work to the best of their capability.
+As a business owner, it is important that you organize and run effective remote meetings to manage a virtual workforce.
 Just as with office workers, meetings are an essential piece of running a successful business.

-What tips do you have for conducting effective remote meetings with your team?
+What tips do you have for conducting effective remote meetings with workers?
 Leave them in the comments!

 Melissa Ricker is a nuclear engineer and a professional freelance writer specializing in career growth, technical writing and online entrepreneurship.
 She writes a blog, Engineered Motherhood, for working mothers who need help balancing career growth and time management.